crossplane/crossplane-tools/README.md

 Experimental code generators for [Crossplane] controllers.

-`angryjet` is the only extant tool within crossplane-tools.
+## angryjet

 It will detect Go structs that appear to be capable of satisfying crossplane-runtime's interfaces (such as [`resource.Managed`]) and automatically generate the method set required to satisfy that interface.
 A struct is considered capable of satisfying crossplane-runtime's interfaces based on the heuristics described in the [Crossplane Services Developer Guide], for example a managed resource must:

 * Embed a [`ResourceStatus`] struct in their `Status` struct.
 * Embed a [`ResourceSpec`] struct in their `Spec` struct.